izayoijiichan/VGO/Documentation~/UniVGO/Installation.md

 - For each of UniVgo, and UniVgo.Editor, * is attached to the dependent DLL.
 - DepthFirstScheduler, MToon, ShaderProperty, UniUnlit is a program packed in UniVRM (© vrm-c).
 - When using UniVRM and UniVGO together, it is necessary to delete the duplicate files (DepthFirstScheduler, MToon, ShaderProperty, UniUnlit) that were packed when UniVgo was obtained.
-  Also, if the error is displayed by UniVgo, please move UniVgo, UniGLTFforUniVgo to the `Assets` folder.
+  Also, if the error is displayed by UniVgo, please move UniVgo, UniGLTFforUniVgo, UniSkybox, UniStandardParticle to the `Assets` folder.

 ___
-Last updated: 6 February, 2020
+Last updated: 15 March, 2020
 Editor: Izayoi Jiichan

 *Copyright (C) 2020 Izayoi Jiichan.
 All Rights Reserved.*